Overview

 Resolution:

-Verify that JDBC driver is placed in
+Verify that the JDBC driver is placed in

-lib/Verify driver class name is correct
+lib/Verify that the driver class name is correct

 Restart Fess